fairscript/interact/Roadmap.md

 # Roadmap

-## v0.6.5
+## v0.6.6
-- Remove the dependency on get-parameter-names
+- Unify lambda function parsing for inner and outer functions

 ## v0.7
 - ORM for SQLite